wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 1. Show a screen to enter old password.
 2. Check old password on the server.
 3. If the old password is OK, then let user chose and confirm a new one.
-4. Change the password by "recrypting" the activation data.
+4. Change the password by re-encrypting the activation data.

-For this purpose, you can use following code:
+For this purpose, you can use the following code:

 ```swift
 // Ask for old password